oduvan/acnestis/README.md

-# Acnestis
+# Acnestis - collect, aggregate and convert

-data collection, aggregation and convertion tool
+A very simple tool that allows you collect data from different sources, change it ia different ways